Products

 How to use best-worst scaling to make better decisions

-Best-worst scaling asks respondents to choose among several options at once—selecting only the best and worst options.
+Best-worst scaling asks respondents to choose from several options at once, selecting only the best and worst options.
 This type of survey question allows you to collect the information you are seeking quickly and definitively.
 There’s no guesswork about what respondents mean when they choose a score near the middle of the range as in Likert scales or rating scale questions.
 Your respondents simply choose the most and least important options to them.
 MaxDiff questions can be asked in a single survey or as part of a longer questionnaire.

 Two terms are frequently used in best-worst scaling:

-1. Attribute: a single property, item, or feature for measurement
+1. Attribute: a single property, item or feature for measurement

 2. Set: a group of attributes displayed to participants